News

 Cole Park’s splash pad is perfect for young children who cannot swim yet or require close attention.
 The splash pad offers a safe opportunity for young children to play in water without the dangers that accompany a regular swimming pool.
 The playground also has a section specifically catered to very young children, as well as a seperate section for older kids.

-- Features: Splash pad, playground, walking trail, shelters, and restrooms.
+• Features: Splash pad, two playground, walking trail, picnic shelters, and restrooms.

 Photo courtesy of The Aurora News Register.